allegro/toper/README.md

 Toper
 =====

 Toper is a PHP Rest client based on popular Guzzle Rest Client.
-It base responsibility is to perform tasks connected with load balancing and fault tolerance.
+It base responsibility is to perform tasks connected with a load balancing and a fault tolerance.

-Many modern web application to keep up with huge traffic needs to connect to not one backend machine, but often to several identical machines.
+Many modern web applications to keep up with a huge traffic needs to connect to not one backend machine, but often to several identical machines.
 Toper alwes you to implement this very fast and simply.
-Main goal of Toper is to watch service instances and if any of them failed Toper will switch to other one.
+The main goal of Toper is to watch service instances and if any of them failed Toper will switch to other one.

 Features
 --------